Cheesyburrito30/gulp_tutorial/Tasks/private/README.md

-# Gulp Tasks Overview
+# Gulp Private Tasks Overview
 Lets take a look at what Gulp tasks are, the pieces that make them up, and how to build a simple task.

-## The Anatomy of a Gulp Task
+## The Anatomy of a private Gulp Task

 ### The Base
-The most basic building block of a gulp task is a named JavaScript function.
+The most basic building block of a private Gulp task is a named JavaScript function.
 This function's name specifies the name of the task and it's block contains the entirety of the task's pipeline.
 The function's name should accurately describe what the task's purpose is.